 In the case of locomotion works as a dual mechanism:

-Through the recruitment of primary sensory afference in the lumbar region.
+Through the recruitment of primary sensory afferences in the lumbar region.
 The afferent fibers provide a gate to the SC circuitry, which is ALL switched on.
-There is not specific muscle engagement.
+There is no specific muscle engagement.
 The output of this is locomotion because the sensory feedback is sufficient to provide alternation and locomotion activation.
 Therefore, the sensory feedback is the activation mechanism (the treadmill starts) and once the circuitry is activated the spinal cord provides the coordination.
 In fact, the flexor and the extensor muscles are activated by the same dorsal root and there is mechanism of antagonism among the two.
 The stimulation acts on top of the natural firing rate, providing an amplified version of the natural firing rate.
 (Comment out of nothing: the spindle of the extensor fires more that the one from the flexor because of gravity maybe this is what justifies the stepping check it out).

-The point 2 lacks but I have a comment of the fact the remains some descending pathway, so maybe this is the dual side of the sensory induced stepping.
-NB: the agonist and antagonist muscle have two different neurons in the brain but they converge at the same α moto-neuron.
+The point 2 lacks but I have a comment onthe fact that there is some descending pathway remaining, so maybe this is the dual side of the sensory induced stepping.
+NB: the agonist and antagonist muscles have two different neurons in the brain but they converge at the same α moto-neuron.

 Two mains questions: